Bob Wilson (footballer, born 1941): Coaching career

-After retiring, Wilson was goalkeeping coach for Arsenal for 28 years during the period Pat Jennings, John Lukic, and David Seaman were goalkeepers.
+After retiring, Wilson was goalkeeping coach for Arsenal for 28 years, during which Pat Jennings, John Lukic, and David Seaman were goalkeepers.
 He retired at the end of the 2002–03 season, having helped Arsenal win two more doubles in 1997–98 and 2001–02, as only one of two people to have been involved with all three, with the other being Pat Rice.

 Broadcasting career

+BBC

 Wilson had already appeared as a pundit for the BBC during the 1970 World Cup.
 He became a television presenter after retiring from football, working for the BBC from 1974 to 1994 as host of Football Focus.
-During the late 1980s and early 1990s, he also presented Grandstand on a fairly regular basis, Match of the Day alongside Jimmy Hill, and also worked extensively on the BBC's World Cup coverage for many years.
-During Des Lynam's time as main BBC anchorman, Wilson often covered much of the World Cup while Lynam was concentrating on the Wimbledon Tennis Championships.
-Wilson also read the sports bulletins on Breakfast News during the early-mid 1990s, and also occasionally presented Sportsnight.
+During the late 1980s and early 1990s, he also presented Grandstand on a fairly regular basis (he was the presenter on Grandstand during the afternoon of the Hillsborough Disaster in 1989), and also occasionally presented Sportsnight.
+During the 1980s, he co-presented Match of the Day alongside Jimmy Hill, and also worked extensively on the BBC's World Cup coverage into the 1990s.
+During Des Lynam's time as the main BBC anchorman, Wilson often covered much of the World Cup while Lynam was concentrating on the Wimbledon Tennis Championships.
+Wilson also read the sports bulletins on Breakfast News during the late 1980s and early-mid 1990s, and was one of the hosts of the BBC Olympics coverage from Seoul in 1988.

+ITV

 In late 1994, he moved to ITV, where he presented the station's UEFA Champions League, League Cup and FA Cup coverage.
 In addition, he presented Carlton Television's midweek highlights programme Carlton Sport.
 He also fronted ITV's coverage of Euro 96 and the 1998 World Cup, including England's loss to Argentina on penalties in the last 16 stage, which was watched by more than 23 million viewers.
-Following the arrival of Des Lynam at ITV in 1999, Wilson's role was diminished and he was mostly seen presenting late night highlights programmes as well as work on On Digital's sports channels and he remained with them as it evolved into the ill-fated ITV Sport Channel by presenting the service's coverage of Premier League matches.
+Following the arrival of Des Lynam at ITV in 1999, Wilson's role was diminished and he was mostly seen presenting late night highlights programmes on ITV.
+He also hosted coverage of matches being shown on On Digital's sports channels and he remained with them as it evolved into the ill-fated ITV Sport Channel, presenting the service's coverage of the pay-per-view Premier League matches.
 By the early 2000s, Gabby Logan had assumed some of Wilson's work, especially on the main ITV channel, and Wilson had a much smaller role with the station at the 2002 World Cup, which was to be his last work for ITV.

 He still makes occasional appearances on television, on the BBC's Football Focus and Match of the Day 2, as well as occasional work on documentary programmes for Sky Sports.
-Half Man Half Biscuit made reference to Wilson as a broadcaster in the song "Bob Wilson - Anchorman".
+Half Man Half Biscuit made reference to Wilson as a broadcaster in the song "Bob Wilson – Anchorman".

-He was the subject of This Is Your Life in 1998, when he was surprised by Michael Aspel during a training session with Arsenal at their training ground near St Alban's.
+He was the subject of This Is Your Life in 1998, when he was surprised by Michael Aspel during a training session with Arsenal at their training ground near St Albans.